MaastrichtU-IDS/dsri-documentation/docs/deploy-from-template.md

 ## Start applications using templates

-Multiple templates are available for Data Science:
+Multiple applications are available for Data Science:

 * VisualStudio Code server
 * JupyterHub with GitHub authentication